 Much has been written about communication, particularly a leader communicating expectations to his or her team and colleagues.
 It’s always been important, but now it’s vital to your success.

 Because of the pandemic, concepts like “remote worker” went from being experimental for many organizations to the new normal all at once.
 Leaders have to move even faster to remain impactful and relevant.
 The only way forward is to bring an engaged, committed, and energized team along with you as events unfold.
 This requires continuous, transparent, and open communication.
 ABC, always be communicating.
-All the time.
-The team has to know what’s going on in the world around them, what their leader is thinking, how the organization needs to change, what “experts” are saying about those changes, and more.
+The team has to know what’s going on in the world around them, what their leader is thinking, how the organization needs to change, what experts are saying about those changes, and more.

 1. Vision is more critical than ever.